eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

 - **Appsody style project** The image registry for the Appsody stacks ADD LINK TO REGISTRY requires credentials.

-**If you are using Codewind with OKD or Openshift** To use the OpenShift internal container registry with Codewind, see [Adding the OpenShift internal registry with Codewind](openshiftregistry.html).
+**If you are using Codewind with OKD or Openshift** You can use the OpenShift internal container registry with Codewind.
+For instructions, see [Adding the OpenShift internal registry with Codewind](openshiftregistry.html).

 ## Adding an image registry in Codewind